scala/scala3-example-project/README.md

 There is no reason to introduce yet another obscure language.
 [Try dottyTemplate](https://github.com/mslinn/dottyTemplate) instead.

-## Using Dotty in an existing project
+## Using Dotty in An Existing Project

 You will need to make the following adjustments to your build: